gov-cy/govcy-frontend-renderer/README.md

 - **site.lang**: the language of the site.
 It is used both in the `<html lang` attribute and to define the default language to be used by the individual design elements defined in the template.
 - **site.languages**: the languages in the language menu.
 - **site.footerLinks**: the links of the footer.
+- **site.copyrightText**: the text of the copyright in the footer, including the year.
 - **site.menu**: the menu label.
 - **site.title**: the title of the site.
 It is used in the `<title>`, `<meta property="og:title"` and `<meta property="twitter:title"` tags of the head.
 - **site.description**: the description of the site.
 It is used in the `<meta name="description"`, `<meta property="og:description"` and `<meta property="twitter:description"` tags of the head.